lley154/account_balance_transfer_app/README.md

 password: adminpw
 ```
 Go to mychannel_balance_transfer

-Select Account A1 to see the current state of A1, U1, acc1 & acc2
+Select the Table view to see the acount balances
+Select the JSON view to get detailed account info